maxwellgriffith345/LoadForecast/README.md

   - I import those and pipe them on the data frame.
   - I also include a 3 day centered average temperture feature
   - this is in a jupyter notebook in /notebooks/Train
-  - possible extensions is to create polynomial features and add additional averages and daylight features such as hours a a day
+  - possible extensions is to create polynomial features and add additional averages and daylight features such as hours a a day and inlcude sunlight variables
 - **Deliverables**:
   - features.py file that creates that needed features

 ## 3. Feature Selection
+- started by looking at the feature importance from the best model so far then ran a feature select
 - use a simple model (gradient boost) and a small set of the data
 - working in notebooks/Train
 - used recursive feature selection from Scikit-learn
-- of the 26 features available on13 were selected
-- lags: [1, 2, 3, 23, 25, 47]
-- No window feature was selected- only tested a 3 day window feature
-- and the exogenous variables were ['Temperature', 'week', 'day_of_week', 'hour', 'hour_sin', 'hour_cos', 'Temp_3D_Mean']
-- TODO: more detail on the method here
+- the feature selection left out lag 3 and Sin_week from the select which were some of the top importance fetures so we add back in features dropped say the model improved with the additions back in but not when more features were added back

 ## 3.5 Model Tuning
 - used bayesian_search